 Nuno is a Canadian architect with international experience in luxury design.
-Coming from a multi-cultural background—born in Hong Kong and of mixed Chinese-Portuguese descent—Nuno resided for 20 years in Canada and France.
+Coming from a multi-cultural background—born in Hong Kong and of Chinese-Portuguese descent—Nuno resided for 20 years in Canada and France.
 His career began at Louis Vuitton headquarters in Paris where he developed new architectural vocabularies for the brand.
 Returning to Hong Kong in 2012, he focused his expertise in luxury and eventually joined the renowned jewelry brand Graff Diamonds where he oversaw boutique design and constructions for China, Japan and US regions.

-In 2017, Nuno launched his practice with Maxime Decaudin to investigate intelligent designs for our everyday spaces.
+In 2017, Nuno launched his practice with Maxime Decaudin to create imaginative designs for our everyday spaces.
 In luxury design, Nuno focused on creating spaces that came together effortlessly.
 He strives to bring this same sensitivity into places where much of our time is spent.
 Nuno believes the spaces we encounter everyday often go overlooked and he seeks new design methods to yield sensible yet provocative spaces into our built environment.

 Maxime Decaudin is a registered French architect and a Lecturer at the University of Hong Kong where he teaches Landscape Architecture since 2012.
 He holds a Master level degree from École Spéciale d’Architecture in Paris (ESA) and is currently pursuing a PhD in Art History at Sorbonne Université.
 Drawing from architecture, landscape theory and the history of sciences, his doctoral research aims to establish an environmental history of Hong Kong.